 3) Thesis: Sentence (or two) that summarizes the overall main point of the paper.
 The thesis should answer the prompt question.

 The examples below show are several ways to write a good introduction or opening to your paper.
 One example shows you how to paraphrase in your introduction.
-This will help you to understand the idea of writing sequences with that use a hook, transition and thesis statement.
+This will help you understand the idea of writing sequences using a hook, transition, and thesis statement.

 » Thesis Statement Opening

 This is the traditional style of opening a paper.
 This is a “mini-summary” of your paper.

 A good way of catching your reader’s attention is by sharing a story that sets up your paper.
 Sharing a story gives a paper a more personal feel and helps make your reader comfortable.

 This example was borrowed from Jack Gannon’s The Week the World Heard Gallaudet (1989):

 Astrid Goodstein, a Gallaudet faculty member, entered the beauty salon for her regular appointment, proudly wearing her DPN button. (“I was married to that button that week!” she later confided.)
 When Sandy, her regular hairdresser, saw the button, he spoke and gestured, “Never!
 Never!
 Never!”
 Offended, Astrid turned around and headed for the door but stopped short of leaving.
 She decided to keep her appointment, confessing later that at that moment, her sense of principles had lost out to her vanity.
 Later she realized that her hairdresser had thought she was pushing for a deaf U.S. President.
 Hook: a specific example or story that interests the reader and introduces the topic.